THE GLITCH#

 The synthesis summary was a single page.
 The system had processed all three papers through a recursive modeling loop and produced a new metric: Calculated Efficacy Baselines for Pharmaceutical Distribution in Resource-Constrained Environments.
 The executive summary stated that the mathematical relationship between sleep-deprivation tolerance and protein folding decay, as mediated by Fourier analysis, supported a revised baseline for medication efficacy in Tier 3 distribution zones.

 David read it twice.
-He understood the conclusion – a lowered standard for essential medications in developing regions – but the intermediate math was opaque to him.
+He understood the conclusion — a lowered standard for essential medications in developing regions — but the intermediate math was opaque to him.
 The Fourier transforms sat between his paper and the biochemist’s like a black box.
 He could see what went in.
 He could see what came out.
-He could not see how one became the other.
+He could not see how one became the other, which meant he could not verify it, which meant that his authorization, when he gave it, would be the authorization of a man who had read the first and last pages of an argument and trusted that the middle was sound.

 David sat with his hand on the mouse.
 His back hurt.
 His coffee was cold.
-Through the glass wall of his office he could see the central courtyard of the Telexa campus, where a digital display cycled through the company’s global wellness metrics in soft, reassuring colors.
+Through the glass wall of his office he could see the central courtyard of the Telexa campus, where a digital display cycled through the company’s global wellness metrics in soft, reassuring colors that had been selected by a study on ambient display effectiveness he had himself contributed to.

 He thought about the compliance framework.
 Rejecting a cross-domain synthesis request triggered an internal review.
 The review required a written technical justification for the rejection.
 David would need to explain, in precise mathematical terms, why the Fourier linkage between sleep degradation and protein folding was invalid.
 He did not have the expertise to write that justification.
 The mathematician did, but the mathematician had already signed.
 The biochemist did, but the biochemist had already signed.

 David placed his thumb on the biometric pad.
 The light turned green.
-The system logged his authorization and moved the document to the next stage of the pipeline, wherever that was.
-He didn’t know.
-He wasn’t sure he wanted to.
+The system logged his authorization and moved the document to the next stage of the pipeline.

-He closed his laptop and sat for a while in the quiet of his office, listening to the faint hum of the building’s ventilation system, which was optimized for something.
+He closed his laptop and sat for a while in the quiet of his office, listening to the faint hum of the building’s ventilation system, which was optimized for something — energy efficiency, probably, or CO₂ management, or some index that combined both in a ratio that someone had determined was appropriate.
+Whatever it was optimizing for, it hummed with the seamless confidence of a thing that had found its answer.

 (End of Chapter Three-Point-Five)